alemart/surgescript/docs/engine/actor.md

 `hotSpot`: [Vector2](/engine/vector2) object.

-A shortcut to `animation.hotSpot`: the hot spot of the current animation.
+A shortcut to `animation.hotSpot`: the hot spot of the [current animation](#animation).
 Coordinates are given in pixels.
-In versions prior to 0.6.0, you may get the hot spot from the [Animation](/engine/animation) object.
+In versions prior to 0.6.0, you may get the hot spot using the [Animation](/engine/animation#hotspot) object.

 *Available since:* Open Surge 0.6.0